simonsobs/socs/docs/agents/smurf_recorder.rst

 `2019-01-01-12-00-00_000.g3`, `2019-01-01-12-00-00_001.g3`, etc. for
 acquisitions started at 12:00:00 UTC on Jan 1st, 2019.

-The aggregator handles flow control frames to indicate the start and end of each acquisition.
+The recorder handles flow control frames to indicate the start and end of each acquisition.
 If a start frame is seen, the currently open file (if there is one) is closed, and a new file created.
 If an end frame is seen, the current file is closed.
 If frames are seen without a beginning start frame, then they